Treat Sun Damaged Skin Facials: Your Fort Myers Guide

 Lumina Skin Sanctuary offers facial treatments built specifically for the skin challenges Fort Myers residents face.
 Every client starts with an individualized consultation to assess barrier condition, damage level, and skin sensitivity before any treatment is scheduled.

-The Youth-Restore, Sculpting and Firming Series targets photoaging with firming and rejuvenating treatments suited to sun-damaged skin showing signs of aging.
-For clients focused on tone and brightness, the Radiant Glow Clinic-Grade Facial delivers clinical-level improvement in pigmentation, hydration, and overall skin clarity.
-The Lumina Essential Radiance Treatment supports skin repair and hydration at every stage of a sun damage recovery plan.
-Book a consultation at Lumina Skin Sanctuary to get a personalized treatment plan matched to your skin’s current condition.
+The Anti-Aging Firming Facial (Sculpting & Firming Series) targets photoaging with firming and rejuvenating treatments suited to sun-damaged skin showing signs of aging.
+For clients focused on tone and brightness, the Signature Glow Facial supports visible improvement in pigmentation, hydration, and overall clarity.
+The Essential Radiance Facial supports skin repair and hydration at every stage of a sun damage recovery plan.
+When you are ready, book your sun damage facial in Fort Myers and we will match a plan to your skin's current condition.

 FAQ